-Cataract surgery is relatively pain-free.
-Recovery is fast and vision is greatly improved, reducing-and even eliminating-the patient's need to wear glasses.
+Cataract surgery is quick and relatively painless.
+Recovery is fast and for many patient vision is greatly improved in the days and weeks following the procedure.

-With new advancements in refractive surgery and Precision Refractive Cataract Surgery, many cataract patients can have better vision after surgery than they had before they developed a cataract.
+With new advancements in the field of refractive surgery, many cataract patients can have better vision after surgery than they had before they developed a cataract.
+Following the procedure, many of our patients no longer need glasses.

 These exciting technological advancements are not covered by OHIP.
-However, should patients choose to have the cataract removed in the hospital rather than at Herzig Eye Institute, they can feel confident that they will still receive the best possible care using the technology available at the hospital.
+However, should a patient choose to have cataract surgery in the hospital rather than at Herzig Eye Institute, they can feel confident they will still receive the best possible care using the technology available at the hospital.